Cloning systems and action operads: Cloning systems and PROs

-In this section, we present another viewpoint for cloning systems in terms of PROs (product categories) that will be used in a forthcoming piece of work about the construction of Thompson groups using the different viewpoints in this paper, and the equivalence between them.
+In this section, we present another viewpoint for cloning systems in terms of PROs (product categories) that will be used in a forthcoming piece of work about the construction of Thompson groups.
 We begin by recalling the definition of PRO. \begin{defn} A \emph{PRO} $\Ofrak$ is a quadruple $(\Ofrak,\odot,\otimes,\id)$ where: \begin{itemize} \item $\Ofrak$ is a collection of sets $\Big(\Ofrak\brbinom{n}{m}\Big)_{n,m\geq 1}$, \item $\odot$ is an associative product (\emph{vertical product}) with two-sided unit $\id$

 \item $\otimes$ is an associative product (\emph{horizontal product})

 \end{itemize} Moreover, the vertical and horizontal product are required to satisfy the \emph{interchange law}

 whenever it makes sense, and $\id_{n}\otimes\id_{m}=\id_{n+m}$ for all $n,m\geq 1$. \end{defn}